peterallanwalker/SWP08-Probel/README.md

 ### connection_settings.py
 Handles loading of last used settings, user confirm/edit and save as json.

-### connectIO.py
-A main entry point to the application for users - creates a connection, prompts for individual source-to-destination routes with optional label to pass.

-- [ ] Take csv filename as command line argument to test bulk patching / salvos.

 ### prot0x.py
 Rough testing/in-progress dev scripts.